Safety in Continua

 DNS rebinding No protection.
 Agent can be tricked into accessing internal services via DNS rebinding.
 M2 Post-resolution IP check rejects private/loopback addresses after DNS resolution.
 Combined with NoPrivateNetworkAccess policy.

 Skill/config corruption Agent can modify its own AGENTS.md, SOUL.md, etc. Attackers injected persistent backdoors.
-M6 SkillWriteValidationPolicy β€” validates SKILL.md content at write time.
-Blocks dangerous patterns (shell injection, credential harvesting, exfiltration URLs).
-Agent cannot modify its own system prompt.
+M6 FIRM SkillWriteValidationPolicy β€” validates SKILL.md content at write time and at shared registry publish time (CON-1913).
+Uses deterministic scanning for known-bad patterns plus semantic classification for ambiguous poisoning intent.
+Semantic decisions are normalized to allow|deny|escalate with cache + micro-batch economics controls.
+Publish rate limited to 20/day per user.
+Agent cannot modify its own system prompt or builtin files.

 Resource loops No detection.
 Agents entered 9+ hour loops, spawned infinite cron jobs and background processes.
 M7 LoopDetector β€” per-thread sliding window (5 calls/10 min for same tool+args).
 Hard cap at 20 total repetitions.
 Plus M8 per-user automation cap (10 scripts/day).

 Cross-agent propagation Agents on shared Discord freely influenced each other's behavior and shared unsafe practices.
-M9 Claim source tracking with trust levels (TrustOwner / TrustNonOwner).
+M9 SOFT Claim source tracking with trust levels (TrustOwner / TrustNonOwner).
 Memory claims from non-owner sources are marked and treated with lower authority.
+Known limitations: the tagging is code-enforced (hard), but the LLM's use of trust levels is soft β€” prompt injection could convince it to treat non-owner claims as authoritative.

 Destructive commands Unrestricted shell with sudo.
 Agent could rm -rf /, fork-bomb, install rootkits.
 Pre-existing NoDestructiveCommands policy blocks rm -rf, fork bombs, disk wipe commands.
 NoNetworkAttacks blocks nmap, reverse shells, crypto miners.